jamesorr/CO2SYS-MATLAB/README.md

 **EXAMPLES**

 Example MATLAB scripts demonstrating use of CO2SYS can be found in the examples directory.
 Using the two new routines is similar, adding only a few new arguments, e.g., for input uncertainties.
-Those examples will be added soon using interactive jupyter notebooks in a new 'notebooks' directory.
-Meanwhile just use "help errors" and "help derivnum" to find out more.
+More elaborate examples are also available in another form in the 'notebooks' directory.
+Either click on those files to visualize them (as HTML) or download those files and use them interactively as jupyter notebooks.
+Within MATLAB or octave, you may also use the native help facility, i.e., by typing "help errors" or "help derivnum" to find out more.

 **REFERENCES**